GeorgeGit03/Support-Vector-Machine/README.md

 ### Execution flow

-1. The 'Quantification' source file, which receives the dataSet.data file as input, is used to generate the quantification of the instances in each of the four classes.
+1. The 'Quantification.sln' source file, which receives the dataSet.data file as input, is used to generate the quantification of the instances in each of the four classes.
 The resulting files are:
 - dataSetQuantifiedUnacc.data
 - dataSetQuantifiedAcc.data
 - dataSetQuantifiedGood.data